FardausTaohyd/Global-Weather-Analysis/README.md

 *(Note: The metrics and scores for Linear Regression and K-Means Clustering are different from classification models and are reported accordingly.)*

 ## Limitations
-*   [Mention any limitations of your analysis or models.
-For example: "The dataset represents a snapshot in time and may not capture long-term climate trends," "Some weather conditions have limited data points, affecting model performance for those classes," "The interpretability of some models (e.g., Neural Network) is limited."]
+*   [The dataset provides a snapshot of weather data and may not capture long-term climate trends or seasonal variations comprehensively.
+Some weather conditions have very few data points, which can affect the performance of classification models for those specific classes.
+The multi-class classification problem with a large number of classes (41 unique conditions) makes it challenging for some models to achieve high accuracy across all classes, as seen in the confusion matrices and classification reports.
+The low Silhouette Score for K-Means clustering suggests that the clusters are not well-separated based on the features used.]

 ## Future Work
-*   [Suggest potential areas for future exploration or improvement.
-For example: "Include time-series analysis to study weather changes over time," "Experiment with more advanced deep learning models for weather forecasting," "Incorporate additional weather-related datasets."]

-## License
-[Specify the license for your project, e.g., MIT, Apache 2.0]
+*   [Perform time-series analysis to investigate how weather patterns change over longer periods.
+Explore more advanced deep learning models (e.g., LSTMs) for weather forecasting, especially for sequential data.
+Incorporate additional data sources, such as historical weather data, to build more robust models.
+Address the class imbalance issue for less frequent weather conditions to improve model performance on those classes.
+Further investigate the optimal number of clusters for K-Means or explore other clustering algorithms.]

 ## Contact
-[Fardaus Taohyd/github.com/FardausTaohyd]
-[Your Email Address (Optional)]
+fardaustaohyd31@gmail.com